Saltbush Berries

 Description/Taste

 Saltbush berries are small fruits that grow on dense, low-lying mats of foliage.
 These berries have a rounded, teardrop shape, similar to a pomegranate seed but with a pointier tip.
-They measure about 4 to 6 millimeters in size.
-The berries have a bright red-orange hue dusted with a white residue.
+They measure about 4 to 6 millimeters in size and have a bright red-orange hue dusted with a white residue.
 Saltbush berries are glossy yet slightly shriveled, with a texture resembling dried jelly.
-They have juicy flesh that surrounds crunchy black or brown seeds, which are about 1.5 to 2 millimeters in size.
+They have a juicy flesh that surrounds crunchy black or brown seeds, which are about 1.5 to 2 millimeters in size.
 The berries have a tart cranberry flavor with a distinct saltiness and fresh, grassy undertones.
-The grayish-green leaves of Saltbush are also edible and share the plant’s salty character.
+The gray-green leaves of Saltbush plants are also edible and share the berries' salty nature.

 Seasons/Availability